Craig Williams (British politician): Parliamentary career

 Williams was appointed Parliamentary Private Secretary to his former boss, Steve Barclay, the Chief Secretary to the Treasury.
-Since becoming an MP in 2019, he has also joined the International Trade Select Committee and European Statutory Instruments Committee.
-In addition, he chairs the All Party Parliamentary Groups on Wales in the World and International Trade and Investment.
-In 2022 Williams resigned from his position as Parliamentary Private Secretary, losing confidence in the Prime Minister.

-It was alleged that Williams was napping on the parliamentary benches in November 2020, and a social media clip suggested that he was not paying attention, or even sleeping.
-Williams claimed this was due to a partial deafness in one ear, which he confirmed during a speech on the British Sign Language Bill.
+He also joined the International Trade Select Committee and European Statutory Instruments Committee.
+In addition, he chaired the All Party Parliamentary Groups on Wales in the World and International Trade and Investment.
+In November 2020 it was alleged that Williams was napping on the parliamentary benches, and a social media clip suggested that he was not paying attention, or even sleeping.
+Williams said this was due to a partial deafness in one ear, which he confirmed during a speech on the British Sign Language Bill.
+In 2022, Williams resigned from his position as Parliamentary Private Secretary, having lost confidence in the Prime Minister, Boris Johnson.